 However, it is essential to remember that everyone studies differently, and what works for one person may not work for another.

-Be sure to try out different techniques until you find something that helps you focus and learn the material.
+Try out different techniques until you find something that helps you focus and learn the material.

 If you feel overwhelmed or stressed, take a break and go for a walk or talk to a friend.
 The most important thing is to stay positive and focused on your goals.
 Good luck with your exams!